robuhsaur/sports-picks/journals/armen.md

+## October 11, 2022
+Will and Robbie finished up the backend for the Guru side, Sal set up the API's.
+I worked on the User Signup page, home page and Guru login.
+Pushed up my work to my branch.

 ## October 10, 2022
 I finished up the UI for the Sign up page, Robbie/Will are working on backend and Sal is working on getting API's.